ververica/jupyter-vvp/README.md

 accessed by Python via the IPython shell object.

-Take care to avoid nesting braced expressions, but note that double-brace placeholders may also be used (see below).
+Take care to avoid nesting braced expressions, but note that double-brace placeholders may also be used (double-braced placeholders are used in the Flink configuration, for more information see the Flink configuration section below).

 ## Setting deployment parameters